 These patients may present in the following manner:

-- Non-specific symptoms such as headache, dizziness, lethargy
+- Some patients have non-specific symptoms such as a headache, dizziness, lethargy.

-- Symptoms of acute target organ damage; include heart failure, coronary syndromes, renal failure, dissecting aneurysm, hypertensive encephalopathy and stroke.
+- Some have symptoms of acute target organ damage include heart failure, coronary syndromes, renal failure, dissecting aneurysm, hypertensive encephalopathy and stroke.

 Causes of severe hypertension